-Top 10 U.S. States With the Highest Percentage of Residents in Debt
+Top 10 U.S. States With Highest Credit Card Debt

 - Louisiana: Louisiana leads the nation in this category, as nearly half of its residents (46 percent) are in debt.

 - Texas: Just slightly behind Louisiana, about 44 percent of all residents of the Lonestar State are in debt.